christian-j174/christian-j174/README.md

 ## Christian J. Rodriguez Nazario
-I am currently pursuing a Computer Science and Engineering bachelor at the University of Puerto Rico-Mayagüez.
+I am currently pursuing a Computer Science and Engineering bachelor's degree at the University of Puerto Rico-Mayagüez.
 I am open to any potential internship or research opportunities that align with my fields of interest.

 ### Ways to reach me